uid/gitstream-exercises/README.md

                     (which is usually known in advance)
 * `info:Object`   - additional information associated with the action (see below)
-* `done:Function` - call with a state name or null to step into that state or with no arguments to remain in the current state
+* `done:Function` - call with a state name or null to step into that state or with no arguments to remain in the current state without triggering a step

 ##### For handlers: